🌜

 Controllers shall not set visibility ranges higher than the maximum ranges set forth above unless they have prior written approval from the VATSIM.net Board of Governors.

-Epilogue - Remember, the primary goals of VATSIM are to educate, to provide a realistic simulation of flying and air traffic control and, most importantly, to provide a fun environment for everyone to enjoy our hobby.
+Remember, the primary goals of VATSIM are to educate, to provide a realistic simulation of flying and air traffic control and, most importantly, to provide a fun environment for everyone to enjoy our hobby.
 By following the simple rules set forth in this Code of Conduct, everyone is ensured of learning and making new friends from around the world.
-To all our new account holders, welcome!
+To all of our account holders: Welcome!
 Enjoy!